Menu

 A wide gravel cart path extends from the parking area less than a tenth of a mile to the Shumatuscacant River.

-A 1-mile trail featuring 2 intersecting loops was created in 2022.
-From the parking area, enter the woods next to the informational kiosk, and keep taking lefts at all the intersections.
+To access the 1-mile trail with 2 intersecting loops, enter the woods next to the informational kiosk, and keep taking lefts at all the intersections.
 This will eventually bring you through the entire trail system.
 The trail is rooty in places but mostly flat and easy to traverse.
 There are a few wet spots and small streams, plus occasional interpretive signage.

 Or follow the gravel path along the side of West Washington Street to access the trail.
 Either way, along the trail you’ll find views of both Poor Meadow Brook and the Shumatuscacant River, as well as woodlands and wetlands.